-The incident occurred in the end of 11-day Eastern Caribbean cruise (itinerary Dec 10-21) roundtrip from homeport Cape Liberty (Bayonne NJ-NYC) visiting San Juan (Puerto Rico), Charlotte Amalie (St Thomas, USVI), Basseterre (St Kitts), St Johns (Antigua) and Philipsburg (St Maarten).
+The incident occurred at the end of 11-day Eastern Caribbean cruise (itinerary Dec 10-21) roundtrip from homeport Cape Liberty (Bayonne NJ-NYC) visiting San Juan (Puerto Rico), Charlotte Amalie (St Thomas, USVI), Basseterre (St Kitts), St Johns (Antigua) and Philipsburg (St Maarten).

 |18 October 2018||Coast Guard Medevacs|

 On October 18, 2018, at ~6:30 pm, USCG Base Boston was contacted by the cruise liner, requiring medical assistance for a 34-year-old male passenger (experiencing “severe leg pain”).
 To the ship was dispatched Cutter Shrike (patrol boat).
 The man was offloaded to the boat at ~8:30 pm.
 An RB-M (Response Boat-Medium) from CG Station Jones Beach met with the Cutter.
 The man was transferred to the RB-M and at 11:30 pm transported by an ambulance to Nassau University Medical Center (East Meadow NY).

 The incident occurred in the begining of 9-day Canada and New England cruise (itinerary Oct 18-27) roundtrip from homeport Cape Liberty (Bayonne NJ, NYC) to Boston MA, Portland ME, Bar Harbor ME, Halifax NS, and St John NB.